What is the difference between HNC and HND?

 How do BTEC HNC and HND courses differ?

 HNC and HND Difference, Higher National Diploma (HND) can be differentiated from a Higher National Certificate (HNC) by the amount of time it takes to complete the course.
 An HND normally takes two years to complete full time, or three to four years when studied part-time.
 An HNC typically takes just a year to finish if taken full time, or two years if studied part-time.

 If you’ve already completed an HNC, you may then be able to complete a relevant HND in one year.

 BTEC HNC and HND courses are not equal in qualification value.
 HNC qualification is one level below an HND course so that HNC courses are equivalent to studying one year at university, while HND courses are the same as studying two years at university.
 On the Qualifications and Credit Framework (QCF), HNCs are rated at level 4, and HNDs at level 5.

 Difference between HNC and HND UK

 HNC and HND courses are available in a wide range of subjects, and most students begin studying them after taking A levels.
-You normally need one higher level qualification, such as an A level, to enter an HNC course, and two higher level qualification, such as an A level, to enter an HNC course, and two higher level qualifications, or two A levels, to start an HND course – although this varies by course and course provider.
+You normally need one higher-level qualification, such as an A level, to enter an HNC course, and two higher-level qualifications, such as an A level, to enter an HNC course, and two higher-level qualifications, or two A levels, to start an HND course – although this varies by course and course provider.